AnyThermal: Towards Learning Universal Representations for Thermal Perception

 The TartanRGBT dataset consists of 16,943 synchronized, registered RGB–thermal pairs sampled at 1 Hz for non-redundant distillation, covering indoor, urban driving, parks, and off-road environments.

 Each sequence includes stereo RGB, stereo thermal, IMU, and thermal FFC status.
+We will also release the data as ROS bag files, allowing users to extract synchronized sensor streams at their desired sampling frequency.

 Diversity Compared to Existing RGB–T Datasets